 It’s important to monitor your dog for undesirable changes during Prozac use.

 Dog depression is a reality and since they can’t vocalize their feelings, pay close attention to them during times of transition and periods of sadness within a household.
 Dogs can sense such things and become affected.

 There are ways to help and you can probably avoid the use of Prozac.
 First and foremost, get your dog outside and moving around.
 Exercise is something they need even more than people do!

 Conclusion on Prozac

-Never give your dog Prozac without first consulting with a vet.
+Never give your dog Prozac without a vet’s consultation.
 In the meantime, try lifting your dog’s spirits in a more natural way.
-Spend more quality time and play stimulating games with your pet since boredom tends to worsen depression.
+Spend more quality time and play stimulating games since boredom tends to worsen depression.
 Never use your own supply even if you believe that your dog requires SSRI medication.